ticup/emotional/README.md

   // 'wonderfully', 'awful' and '!' are assessed together and analyzed as very subjective and negative

-  emotional.positive("This is a good movie") // true emotional.negative("this is a bad movie") // false emotional.positive("This is a good movie", 0.8) // false
+  emotional.positive("This is a good movie") // true emotional.positive("this is a bad movie") // false emotional.positive("This is a good movie", 0.8) // false
   emotional.positive("This is a really good movie", 0.8) // true
 });